Send the link below via email or IMCopy

 Bring them here for graduate school or temporary work

 The opinions expressed on this page are not necessarily shared by the UTeach program, The University of Texas at Austin, the Texas Education Agency, the Texas Higher Education Coordinating Board, the National Science Foundation, or the State of Texas.

-25% of all college-educated workers in S&E occupations in 2009 were foreign born
+26% of all college-educated workers in S&E occupations in 2011 were foreign born

-42% of doctorate holders in S&E occupations.
+43% of doctorate holders in S&E occupations (5% increase since 2000).

-155,000 H1B visas issued in 2007, down to 118,000 in 2010, back to 136,000 in 2012
+155,000 H1B visas issued in 2007, down to 110,000 in 2010, back to 136,000 in 2012

 Over 2/3 of H-1B visas were issued for S&E occupations

 This is a Prezi.
 It will look best if you view it in Full Screen mode.

 Hitting arrow keys or the space bar will take you forward on a preset path.

 Among 30 developed countries, the United States is ranked twenty-fifth in math and twenty-first in science.
 When the comparison is restricted to the top 5 percent of students, the United States is ranked last.

 This visualization is based upon a blog posting of Mel Riddile ( http://tinyurl.com/RiddilePP ).
 He pointed out that the comparison between the US and other countries looks very different if one takes into account the level of child poverty.
 He also pointed out that PISA disaggregated US schools according to their poverty concentration in four groups, and one could compare these four groups with other countries.
 Viewed in this way, the US looked as good as or better than any other country.

 This was a striking observation and I wanted to check.
 The weakest point is the calculation of child poverty levels.
 The data come from UNICEF, and describe child poverty after taxes and transfers.
 Without taking into account taxes and transfers most developed countries would have very similar levels of child poverty.
 Once they are included there is huge variability ranging from 2% (Finland) to 23% (US).
 The definition of child poverty used by UNICEF varies from country to country.
 The US uses a definition based upon the cost of food.
 The European Union defines individuals to be poor who live on less than 50% of the median income per person.
 To justify a standard of poverty that varies from place to place, UNICEF quotes Adam Smith: